Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Avoid NSAIDs if possible

-Stop smoking (dramatically impairs healing)
+Stop smoking

-Week 1-2: Pain reduction begins
+Week 1-2: Pain reduction may begin

 Week 4-6: Significant symptom improvement